Five-Colleges-Incorporated/fetch-codereview/bugs/offline_refile.md

 After messing with Refile jobs offline the indexDb doesn't seem to have anything to do with the offline syncing.
 It all comes down to workbox-background-sync.

+I thought I made a breakthrough!
+In MainLayout, every 8 hours the background worker is refreshed and the indexedDB databases are cleared.
+This explicitly skips clearing out the request queue which I missed...